 Also inside the lagoon, there is indeed a cenote, which, seen from above, offers a truly unique image.
 However, you cannot swim in the cenote unless you are an experienced diver with an instructor or guide.
 The cenote is in fact 84 mt deep, an unimaginable number.

-I have been there quite a few times, but this last time on February 2022 I went back with. my new drone to make sure I captured Kaan Luum in all its beauty and angles.
+I have been there quite a few times, but this last time in February 2022 I went back with. my new drone to make sure I captured Kaan Luum in all its beauty and angles.
 And here it is.

 Kaan Luum lagoon facts

-Once you get to the entrance and have parked your car, you pay the ticket and move on to the beautiful path that leads you to the lagoon. (stop by the showers first if you intend to swim)
+Once you get to the entrance and have parked your car, you pay for the ticket and move on to the beautiful path that leads you to the lagoon. (stop by the showers first if you intend to swim)

 You will find a spacious platform with benches and a snack bar and a pier where you can go lay down and enjoy the peaceful surroundings.
 Or you can continue your walk on the left side and climb onto the tower to admire the spectacular views.